(Board Chair), Owner, Direct Marketing Group

 Richard is retired from General Motors.
 He has served as treasurer for his home church of Grace Episcopal, in Defiance, Ohio and several terms on the Vestry.
 For many years He and Cindy were the youth group leaders at Grace.
 Richard is the treasurer and property manager of Green Meadows Condo Association.

 Cindy retired from her role as Senior Director of Gift Planning at Defiance College in 2015.
 She holds a bachelor’s degree in Business management and master’s degree in Organizational Leadership from DC.
 Cindy is a volunteer at the local food pantry and is a founding director of the Women’s Giving Circle of Defiance County.

 The Shaffers have two grown children and three grandchildren.

 Lonni Skrentner is a career educator born and educated in Detroit, Michigan.
 She lives in Edina, MN and San Pedro, Belize.
 She spent 39 years in and out of secondary social studies and language arts classrooms.
 After retirement, she was elected to a term on the Edina Public Schools Board.
 She is active in the League of Women Voters at the local, state and national levels.
 During the winters, from 2011 on she has volunteered time at Holy Cross Primary School, working with Standards V and VI students working on reading comprehension and writing skills for the exit exam.
 She also meets with and mentors classroom teachers at Holy Cross.
 Lonni has done teacher training for the Archdiocese of Belize on Zoom.

 Lonni has been married for 50 years to Bob, avid scuba diver, who is the reason for their Ambergris residence.
-They have two grown children, Jeff who is a chemical quality engineer with a food company, and Melissa who is married with two daughters…who are wonderful grandchildren!
+They have two grown children, Jeff who is a chemical engineer with a food company, and Melissa who is married with two daughters…who are wonderful grandchildren!

 Holy Cross Associate